 You know you’re on to something good when you’re cooking vegetables, but it smells like there’s a pizza in the oven.
 And for some reason, this Smoky Parmesan Roasted Cauliflower smelled exactly like pizza.

-I guess it was something about the garlic, oregano, and Parmesan that made this Smoky Parmesan Roasted Cauliflower smell so much like pizza, but I don’t care why.
+I guess it was something about the garlic, oregano, and Parmesan that made this Smoky Parmesan Roasted Cauliflower smell so much like pizza, but it doesn’t matter.
 After smelling that for 30+ minutes I was ready to devour the cauliflower as soon as it came out of the oven.
 Did it taste like pizza?
 No, not really, but it had its own killer flavor.
 The smoky paprika, nutty Parmesan, and hints of oregano and garlic were to die for.

-You can serve this Smoky Parmesan Roasted Cauliflower as a side (it would go great with a pasta dish like Garden Vegetable Lasagna Roll Ups), or it can be served as an appetizer with some dipping sauces.
-I tried it with ranch, but now that I’m thinking pizza, I bet it would be amazing dipped in some pizza sauce or marinara.
-Someone please try that and report back.
-K?
-Thanks.
+You can serve this Smoky Parmesan Roasted Cauliflower as a side dish (it would go great with a pasta dish like Garden Vegetable Lasagna Roll Ups), or it can be served as an appetizer with some dipping sauces, like ranch dressing, chimichurri, 5-Minute Nacho Cheese Sauce, or pizza sauce.

 Smoky Parmesan Roasted Cauliflower

-- Preheat the oven to 400 degrees.
+- Preheat the oven to 400ºF.
 Prepare a baking sheet by covering it with foil and misting lightly with non-stick spray.

 - In a small bowl, combine the smoked paprika, oregano, garlic powder, salt, freshly cracked pepper (10-15 cranks of a pepper mill), and grated Parmesan.